breadboard-ai/breadboard/seeds/llm-starter/README.md

 ### `text-completion`

 This is a [PaLM API](https://developers.generativeai.google/) text completion node.
 This node is probably the main reason this starter kit exists.
-To produce useful output, the node needs an `API_KEY` input and the `text` input.
+To produce useful output, the node needs an `PALM_KEY` input and the `text` input.

 #### Example: